pitt-crc/user-manual/docs/snippets/jupyter-hub.md

 kernels in Jupyter Hub at [python](../applications/python.md).

 General information about Juyter notebook capabilities are available at [https://jupyter.org](https://jupyter.org).
-Jupyter notebooks created using the CRCD Jupyter Hub are automatically saved to your home directory on the CRC cluster.
+Jupyter notebooks created using the CRCD Jupyter Hub are automatically saved to your home directory on the CRCD cluster.
 The **File** menu near the top left corner of Jupyter Hub allows you to rename your files or to save them to non-default directories.